ARYAN555279/Batch_LLM_Inference_with_Ray_Data_LLM/README.md

 Think about a customer support bot that receives thousands of similar questions daily.
 Instead of answering each one as it arrives, you could collect them and process them all at once, providing quick responses efficiently.

-## 3. Step 2: Intermediate Problem - Text Generation from User Prompts
+## 3. Intermediate Level: Text Generation from User Prompts

 ### 3.1.
 Problem

-Now imagine you have a list of user prompts for creative text generation.
+Now, imagine you have a list of user prompts for creative text generation.
 Instead of generating each text separately, you want to create a pipeline that processes all prompts together.

 #### 3.2.
 Example Prompts: